compbiozurich/UZH-BIO392/course-results/2020/Nathalie-Guttmann/report_unix.md

 ls [options] [relative path/absolute path]

 ```
+- possible options: -l: listing the long format
 ### 5. What | and > do in a terminal?

-- '>': it will redirect the output into a file(filename)
+- '>': it will redirect the output into a new file
 - '|':  the pipe will pass the output from one program to the input of another file without creating a temporaray file.